GoogleCloudPlatform/terraformer/README.md

 #Terraformer
+Disclaimer: This is not an official Google product.

 CLI tool for generate tf + tfstate files from current configuration(reverse terraform)

-This is not an official Google product

 ##Options
 1. Generate tf + tfstate files from current configuration for all objects by resource